Making Friends in Japan: How to Overcome Cultural Differences

 But how do you go from the 'outside' to the 'inside' of the friendship circle?
 To do that, you need to understand the importance of Japanese group harmony.

-However, you shouldn't be discouraged.
-Do things like attending local social gatherings, joining group activities, and participating in community events.
 This can help you observe and learn about the importance of group harmony.
 When making friends in Japan, it's important to be mindful of these cultural norms and adapt your communication style accordingly.

 The best and longest friendships I have made in Japan is thanks to my Japanese language ability.
-Showing people that you can speak local dialects and understand cultural nuance can go a long way with personal trust.
+Showing people that you can speak local dialects or understand cultural nuance can go a long way with personal trust.

 Language barriers can be a significant obstacle when making friends in Japan.
 Some Japanese people will avoid foreigners out of fear that they will have to speak English with them, which they often lack confidence.